Lula can help 'stabilise' institutions

 Dilma Rousseff: Lula can help 'stabilise' institutions

-Brazil’s former President Luiz Inacio Lula da Silva could help stabilise the country’s democratic conditions and institutions, Dilma Rousseff has said.
+Brazil’s former President Luiz Inacio Lula da Silva could help stabilise democratic conditions in the country's institutions, Dilma Rousseff has said.

 Lula started a 12-year prison sentence last month for corruption.
 He maintains he is innocent.